secretstartups/handbook/people-group/learning-and-development/career-development/index.html.md

 ### Performance Enablement Review

-Effective from FY21-Q2, on a quarterly basis, each member of the E-Group will have a performance conversation with their direct manager, [CEO](/company/team/#sytses) at the beginning of every quarter.
+Effective from FY21-Q2, on a quarterly basis, each member of the E-Group will have a performance conversation with their direct manager, the [CEO](/company/team/#sytses), at the beginning of every quarter.
 These performance conversations will enable the continued performance improvement and personal development for the E-Group member.
 These quarterly meetings may include their [Executive Stable Counterpart](/handbook/board-meetings/#executive-stable-counterparts) and their [People Business Partner](/handbook/people-group/#people-business-partner-alignment-to-division) to provide guidance and feedback as part of this conversation.

 Performance will be reviewed in three parts which are not all of equal weighting but together make up 100%: